 Ataxia (decreased coordination): Ataxia refers to clumsiness or a loss of balance and coordination that is not due to muscle weakness.
 This loss of coordination may be caused by a number of different medical or neurological conditions:

 Attention Deficit/Hyperactivity Disorder (ADHD): ADHD is one of the most common neurodevelopmental disorders.
 ADHD runs in families, indicating that it has a strong genetic component.
-However, environmental factors also likely play a role.45
+However, environmental factors also likely play a role.43

-Autism Spectrum Disorder: One in every 100 children worldwide has an autism spectrum disorder (ASD); in the US that number is one in every 36 children.46 A study in the United Kingdom found that the recorded incidence of autism increased by 787% over 20 years.
-The study authors stressed that much of this increased reporting and application of diagnosis.47 However, other studies have increasingly shown the potential significance of environmental influences.48 There is much that is unknown about the causes of ASD.
-The clearest evidence involving environmental factors includes prenatal exposure to air pollution and certain pesticides.49 In addition, maternal obesity, diabetes, and immune system disorders have also been associated with an increased risk of ASD.50
+Autism Spectrum Disorder: One in every 100 children worldwide has an autism spectrum disorder (ASD); in the US that number is one in every 36 children.44 A study in the United Kingdom found that the recorded incidence of autism increased by 787% over 20 years.
+The study authors stressed that much of this increase could be due to increased reporting and application of diagnosis.45 However, other studies have increasingly shown the potential significance of environmental influences.46 There is much that is unknown about the causes of ASD.
+The clearest evidence involving environmental factors includes prenatal exposure to air pollution and certain pesticides.47 In addition, maternal obesity, diabetes, and immune system disorders have also been associated with an increased risk of ASD.48

-Cerebral Palsy (CP): CP is the most common motor disability in children, with about one in 323 children US children diagnosed.51 The onset of CP symptoms occurs from infancy to early childhood.
-CP is caused by malformation of the brain or brain injury.52 Other than exposure to mercury as listed in the table above, environmental risk factors include preterm birth and lower maternal socioeconomic status.53
+Cerebral Palsy (CP): CP is the most common motor disability in children, with about one in 323 children US children diagnosed.49 The onset of CP symptoms occurs from infancy to early childhood.
+CP is caused by malformation of the brain or brain injury.50 Other than exposure to mercury as listed in the table above, environmental risk factors include preterm birth and lower maternal socioeconomic status.51

 Down Syndrome: Down syndrome occurs when an individual has a full or partial extra copy of chromosome 21.
-Strong associations have been found between maternal socioeconomic status, maternal age, and chromosome 21-nondisjunction, the cause of 95% of Down syndrome cases.54 Results regarding smoking, alcohol, maternal irradiation, fertility drugs, oral contraceptives, and spermicides remain inconsistent.55
+Strong associations have been found between maternal socioeconomic status, maternal age, and chromosome 21-nondisjunction, the cause of 95% of Down syndrome cases.52 Results regarding smoking, alcohol, maternal irradiation, fertility drugs, oral contraceptives, and spermicides remain inconsistent.53

 Hearing Impairment or Loss: The World Health Organization defines hearing loss as the inability to hear as well as someone with hearing thresholds of 20 dB or better in both ears.
 Hearing loss may be mild, moderate, severe, or profound.
 It can affect one ear or both ears and leads to difficulty in hearing conversational speech or loud sounds.
-Hearing loss can affect a child’s ability to develop communication, language, and social skills.65 In children, nearly 60 percent of cases of hearing loss are avoidable through primary prevention.66 Hearing loss in children may result from genetic causes or complications at birth.67 Infectious disease, including rubella, cytomegalovirus, herpes, syphilis, and Zika, as well as chronic ear infections, can contribute to hearing impairments.68 Some medications can cause hearing loss, and intense sounds can also cause both temporary and permanent hearing impairment.69 Toxicant exposures contributing to hearing impairment are listed in the table above.
+Hearing loss can affect a child’s ability to develop communication, language, and social skills.63 In children, nearly 60 percent of cases of hearing loss are avoidable through primary prevention.64 Hearing loss in children may result from genetic causes or complications at birth.65 Infectious disease, including rubella, cytomegalovirus, herpes, syphilis, and Zika, as well as chronic ear infections, can contribute to hearing impairments.66 Some medications can cause hearing loss, and intense sounds can also cause both temporary and permanent hearing impairment.67 Toxicant exposures contributing to hearing impairment are listed in the table above.

-• Conditions due to genetic mutations or chromosomal abnormalities, including fragile X syndrome, Rett syndrome, and Down syndrome.73
+- Conditions due to genetic mutations or chromosomal abnormalities, including fragile X syndrome, Rett syndrome, and Down syndrome.71

-• Adverse pregnancy outcomes (such as preterm birth and inter-uterine growth retardation)74
+- Adverse pregnancy outcomes (such as preterm birth and inter-uterine growth retardation)72

-• Some other developmental disabilities (such as cerebral palsy, autism spectrum disorders)75
+- Some other developmental disabilities (such as cerebral palsy, autism spectrum disorders)73

 In addition to directly impacting brain development, environmental toxicants (listed in the table above) can play a role in these causal pathways.

-Learning Disabilities: Learning disabilities (LD) are defined as disorders in one or more basic psychological processes that may manifest as an imperfect ability in certain areas of learning, such as reading, written expression, or mathematics.76 Although attention deficit/hyperactivity disorder (ADHD) is a developmental disability that can impact an individual’s ability to learn, it is not classified as a learning disability.77 Impairments in one's ability to learn due to intellectual disabilities, vision or hearing loss, or emotional disturbances are also not considered learning disabilities.78 An estimated one in 13 Americans has a learning disability.79
+Learning Disabilities: Learning disabilities (LD) are defined as disorders in one or more basic psychological processes that may manifest as an imperfect ability in certain areas of learning, such as reading, written expression, or mathematics.74 Although attention deficit/hyperactivity disorder (ADHD) is a developmental disability that can impact an individual’s ability to learn, it is not classified as a learning disability.75 Impairments in one's ability to learn due to intellectual disabilities, vision or hearing loss, or emotional disturbances are also not considered learning disabilities.76 An estimated one in 13 Americans has a learning disability.77

 Visual Impairment: Young children with severe vision impairment can experience delayed motor, language, emotional, social, and cognitive development.
-School-age children with vision impairment can also experience lower levels of educational achievement.89 The prevalence of visual disorders is up to 10 times higher in children with developmental disabilities.90 Visual disorders are particularly increased in children born preterm, children who have suffered brain damaging events with subsequent learning difficulty, children with cerebral palsy (CP), and children who have congenital cerebral anomalies or other genetic syndromes that may predispose to ocular anomalies.91 Vitamin A deficiency is a leading cause of blindness in children worldwide.92 Toxicant exposures contributing to visual impairment are listed in the table above.
+School-age children with vision impairment can also experience lower levels of educational achievement.87 The prevalence of visual disorders is up to 10 times higher in children with developmental disabilities.88 Visual disorders are particularly increased in children born preterm, children who have suffered brain damaging events with subsequent learning difficulty, children with cerebral palsy (CP), and children who have congenital cerebral anomalies or other genetic syndromes that may predispose to ocular anomalies.89 Vitamin A deficiency is a leading cause of blindness in children worldwide.90 Toxicant exposures contributing to visual impairment are listed in the table above.

 Ethical, Historical, and Social Issues

 The neurodiversity movement has sought to address the stigma around developmental disabilities.
-The neurodiversity movement is a self-advocacy movement largely organized by the autistic community.97 The term "neurodiversity" refers to “the diversity of human brains and minds – the infinite variation in neurocognitive functioning with our species.”98
+The neurodiversity movement is a self-advocacy movement largely organized by the autistic community.95 The term "neurodiversity" refers to “the diversity of human brains and minds – the infinite variation in neurocognitive functioning with our species.”96

 From the concept of neurodiversity has emerged the neurodiversity paradigm.
 The fundamental principles of this paradigm are these:

-3. The social dynamics around neurodiversity mirror those around other forms of human diversity.99
+- The social dynamics around neurodiversity mirror those around other forms of human diversity.97

 CHE’s Work on Learning and Developmental Disabilities